-The sacred monastery with its beautiful gardens was built in a hill, near to the capitol.
-Faneromeni Monastery is the most famous monastery in Lefkada island, with several precious icons, paintings, carvings, books and other religious relics.
+The sacred monastery of Lefkada with its beautiful gardens was built on a hill, next to the capitol.
+Faneromeni Monastery (Moni Faneromeni) is the most famous monastery in Lefkada island, preserving several invaluable icons, paintings, carvings, handwritten manuscripst and other religious relics.

 Legends said that in ancient times there was built a marble temple dedicated to Artemis, goddess of hunt, forests and animals.
 In the Greek mythology Artemis was described as a daughter of Zeus.
 Two thousands years ago Apostle Paul sent three of his students to Lefkada island to spread Christianity, and one of them was built a church, over the ruins of an ancient marble temple.
 The founder of the church, Sosion became the first bishop of Lefkada island.

-Next to the parking site there is a small zoo for children.
-You can see there tiny parrots, hens, deers, squirrels, and even some turtles!
+Next to the parking site, at the entrance of Faneromeni Monastery there is a small zoo for children, the only one Mini Zoo in Lefkada.
+You can see there some cute and tiny parrots, deers, agile squirrels, and even some small turtles!

 The name “Faneromeni” comes from the Greek word “Fanerono (Φανερώνω)”, which means “reveal”.